cloud-custodian/cloud-custodian/docs/source/gcp/examples/appengine-firewall-ingress-rule.rst

 ============================================================
 Custodian can check and notify if App Engine firewall ingress rules have been mis-configured.

-The policy below checks if a default ALLOW ingress rule is still active (e.g., somebody forgotten to remove it).
+Notify if App Engine has unrestricted default access (by default there is only one rule allowing all connections).

 .. code-block:: yaml